SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-30-partisan-covid-deaths.md

 They even did a pretty nice Bayesian analysis (under both [ITT and mITT conditions](https://en.wikipedia.org/wiki/Intention-to-treat_analysis)) of the probability of infection for each arm of the trial, and the risk ratio.
-That's exactly how I would have done it, so I like these guys, just so you know my bias.
+That's exactly how I would have done it.
+So I like these guys, just so you know my bias.

-Good result: existing drug, known safety profile, cheap, pretty effective.
+Good result: existing drug, known safety profile, cheap, and pretty effective.

 ## The Weekend Conclusion